brunafistarol/ML_Toys/Polynomyal_Curve_Fitting/README.md

 # Polynomial Curve Fitting
- This is a simple regression problem, very useful to understand key concepts of machine learning
+ This is a simple regression problem, very useful to understand key concepts of machine learning.

  The data for this example is generated from the script _creating.data.m_, which is using the sin function with a random noise and creating 20 samples uniformly spaced in range [0, 1].